-Exclusive: Ford shelves compact car program for emerging markets, setback for India
+Ford shelves compact car program for emerging markets, setback for India

 Maruti and Hyundai control two-thirds of the market whereas Ford's share in India, set to be the world's third-largest car market by 2020, has stagnated at about 3 percent.

-Until Ford finalize an alternative plan, the shift in strategy could leave gaps in its car portfolio in India, that today sits at the two ends of the price and size spectrum.
+Until Ford finalizes an alternative plan, the shift in strategy could leave gaps in its car portfolio in India, that today sits at the two ends of the price and size spectrum.

 In the meantime, Ford is increasing its focus on driving down costs by sourcing more parts locally and using more common features across models to achieve economies of scale.

-(Additional reporting by Norihiko Shirouzu in Beijing; Editing by Mike Collett-White and Euan Rocha)
+Additional reporting by Norihiko Shirouzu in Beijing; Editing by Mike Collett-White and Euan Rocha